William B. Quandt

-William B. Quandt (born November 23, 1941) is an American scholar, author, professor emeritus in the Department of Politics at the University of Virginia.
-He previously served as senior fellow in the Foreign Policy Studies Program at the Brookings Institution and as a member on the National Security Council in the Richard Nixon and Jimmy Carter administrations.
+William B. Quandt (born November 23, 1941) is an American political scientist, author, and professor emeritus in the Department of Politics at the University of Virginia.
+He previously served as senior fellow in the Foreign Policy Studies Program at the Brookings Institution and as a member on the National Security Council in the administrations of Richard Nixon and Jimmy Carter.
 He was actively involved in the negotiations that led to the Camp David Accords and the Egypt–Israel peace treaty.
 His areas of expertise include Algeria, Egypt, Israel, Palestine, the Israeli–Palestinian peace process, and U.S. foreign policy.

 Early life

 Quandt was born in 1941 in Los Angeles, California.
-He received his BA in International Relations from Stanford University in 1963, and his Ph.D. in political science from MIT in 1968.
-He has received several research grants, including ones from the Social Science Research Council (1966–1968), and the Council on Foreign Relations (1972–1973).
-He was also an associate professor of political science at the University of Pennsylvania, worked at the Rand Corporation in the Department of Social Science from 1968 to 1972, and taught at UCLA and MIT.
+He received his bachelor's degree in international relations from Stanford University in 1963, and his Ph.D. in political science from the Massachusetts Institute of Technology (MIT) in 1968.
+He has received several research grants, including ones from the Social Science Research Council (1966–1968) and the Council on Foreign Relations (1972–1973).
+He was also an associate professor of political science at the University of Pennsylvania, worked at the Rand Corporation in the Department of Social Science from 1968 to 1972, and taught at the University of California, Los Angeles (UCLA) and MIT.